Lions QB Stafford (hip) expected to play vs. Chiefs | Devdiscourse

 According to ESPN's Adam Schefter, the hip injury this week was a real threat to end that streak.
 "This is the closest he's probably been to not playing, but he's planning on going," a source told Schefter.

 So far in 2019, Stafford has completed 62.6 percent of his passes (67 of 107) for 831 yards with six touchdowns and two interceptions for the Lions (2-0-1).
-Wide receiver Danny Amendola (chest) and cornerback Darius Slay (hamstring) are inactive after previously being considered game-time decisions.
+Wide receiver Danny Amendola (chest) and cornerback Darius Slay (hamstring) are said to be game-time decisions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)